KevinGastelum/MyQuantsFinance/4_llm/README.md

 "You are the best Quantitative Analyst in all the world, in fact the best Quant ever known to man, with that in mind please answer the prompts.
 Take into consideration the research articles you are trained on"

-INSTRUCTIONS
-Initialize AutoGen in Docker
+INSTRUCTIONS: Initializing AutoGen in Docker

 -- Download Autogen docker img docker build -f .devcontainer/full/Dockerfile -t autogen_full_img https://github.com/microsoft/autogen.git